-Before recreating Quick I/O with the gio recreate command, make sure the following conditions have been met:
+Before recreating Quick I/O with the qio\recreate command, make sure the following conditions have been met:

-- DB2 Prerequisites Recover your database before attempting to recreate the Quick I/O - Log in as the DB2 instance owner (typically, the user ID db2inst1) to run the qio recreate command. - In the directory from which you run the gio recreate command, you must have an existing mkgio.dat file. - For DB2:

-The DB2DATABASE environment variable must be set.

-The SYBASE and DSQUERY environment variables must be set.

-- The gio recreate command supports only conventional Quick I/O files. - See the gio recreate(1M) manual page for more information.
+- DB2 Prerequisites Recover your database before attempting to recreate the Quick I/O files. - Log in as the DB2 instance owner (typically, the user ID db2inst1) to run the qio\recreate command. - In the directory from which you run the qio\recreate command, you must have an existing mkqio.dat file. - For DB2: The DB2DATABASE environment variable must be set. - For Sybase: The SYBASE and DSQUERY environment variables must be set. - Usage notes The qio\recreate command supports only conventional Quick I/O files. - See the qio\recreate(1M) manual page for more information.